- Central banks purchased 1,100 tonnes of gold in 2025, led by China, India, and Poland — a structural demand shift away from dollar reserves

 1. Central Bank Gold Purchases

-Central banks led by China, India, and Turkey continue purchasing record amounts of gold.
+Central banks led by China, India, and Poland continue purchasing record amounts of gold.
 A total of 1,100 tons were bought in 2025 according to the World Gold Council (WGC), surpassing the previous record of 1,082 tons set in 2022.

 - PBoC added ~230 tons, pushing disclosed reserves above 2,300 tons.